Desperation grows at Ukraine border as thousands try to flee war

 ‘We don’t have much hope’: Desperation grows at Ukraine border as thousands try to flee war

-Refugees Welcome: As snow began to fall on Sunday, some had to turn around and walk back to nearest main city to find other ways out, reports Bel Trew from Lviv
+Refugees Welcome: As snow fell on Sunday, some had to turn around and walk back to the nearest main city to find other ways out, reports Bel Trew from Lviv

-They fled Kharkiv, east Ukraine, under ferocious bombing, travelled 1000km west, and walked the last 12 hours by foot to Poland in the snow.
+They fled Kharkiv in east Ukraine under ferocious bombing, travelled 1000km (621 miles) west, and walked the last 12 hours by foot to Poland in the snow.

-But just 10 kilometres from safety the group of Nigerian university students were told they could not board the bus and had to turn around.
+But just 10km from safety, the group of Nigerian university students were told they could not board the bus and had to turn around.

-Stranded in a warzone the group of young men and their two pet dogs, sit on the floor of Lviv’s crammed train station planning what to do.
+Stranded in a warzone, the group of young men and their two pet dogs sat on the floor of Lviv’s crammed train station and planned what to do next.

-Around them, Ukrainian families and foreign nationals have set up small encampments in the stations’ waiting rooms, as train after train fails to arrive.
+Around them, Ukrainian families and foreign nationals had set up small encampments in the stations’ waiting rooms, as train after train failed to arrive.

-Panicked people cloud the information desk desperate for information on trains to anywhere.
+Panicked people crowded the information desk desperate for news on trains ... to anywhere.

-Others wait in the snow on the tracks, flocking to every train that arrives to try to get on.
+Others waited in the snow on the tracks, flocking to every train that arrived to try to get on.

 “We were supposed to get on a bus for the last 10km of the journey but they asked all Africans to get off and said only women and children to cross,” says Ben, 27, who was studying petroleum engineering in Kharkiv.